hakosaj/PygameAI/README.md

 ### Snake

-For basic snake, use the command
+For basic snake with manual controls, use the command

 `python snake.py`

-No AI agent implemented yet!
+A basic BFS-based AI-agent implemented already.
+It can be run on visual or nonvisual mode.

+To run the agent, use

+`python autosnake.py`

 The walls are hard in this game.
 If you want walls that can be went through, change parameter